Information for Patients

 Phase II video-EEG monitoring requires invasive monitoring.
 Types of invasive monitoring include subdural electrodes or depth electrodes and stereo EEG monitoring.
 Phase II monitoring is similar to Phase I monitoring except the electrodes are either placed directly on or implanted in the brain.

-Stereo EEG Monitoring (SEEG) – Stereo EEG is an invasive procedure where EEG electrodes are strategically inserted in areas of the brain along identified seizure path.
-SEEG monitoring is less invasive and it allows sampling of epileptogenic areas that may be off limits with subdural electrodes.
+Stereo EEG Monitoring (SEEG) – Stereo EEG is a less invasive procedure where electrodes are strategically inserted into the brain to determine a seizure focus.